openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 @snippet Complex.py complex:transformation

-> **NOTE:** The graph is in inconsistent state because the "ComplexAbs" operation consumes complex value tensor but
+> **NOTE**: The graph is in inconsistent state because the "ComplexAbs" operation consumes complex value tensor but
 >  "FFT" produces real value tensor.

 Now lets implement a transformation which replace a "ComplexAbs" operation with a sub-graph of primitive operations